ramfjord/better-chess-board/README.md

 # Documentation

-This is a small project, so for now I'm keeping the docs in one place.
+Right now this is a small project, so for now I'm keeping the docs in one place.

 the `pieces` namespace exposes constructors for each of the pieces.
 There is a lower case constructor function for each piece type, and each takes a color argument (either board.LIGHT or board.DARK).